mbruner3/portfolio/healthycereal.md

 		    <li>Cereals that appear on shelf 3 have little in common with cereals on shelves 1 and 2 at the grocery store</li>
 				</dd>
 				<hr />
-<h2> The Fellowship of the Means</h2>
+<h1> The Fellowship of the Means</h1>
+<p> On my journey I had to determine which clustering algorithm to use.
+Below is a short description of two different clustering methods.</p>

 <span><img src="{% link assets/images/cereal_img/fellowship.jpg %}" alt=""/></span>

-### K-means Clustering
+<h3>K-means Clustering</h3>

-K-means clustering algorithm is based on the number of clusters you choose.
-For example, let’s say that you want 3 clusters.
-K-means randomly chooses 3 starting points each representing a cluster, then each of those starting points chooses the closest data point based on a distance calculation (see above code).
-Those two points for each cluster forms the 3 new clusters and form a centroid (the average of the two points).
-The algorithm then starts again for choosing a third point to add to each cluster and then continues that pattern until all points are in each of the 3 clusters.
+<p>K-means clustering algorithm starts with a certain number of random
+points that you can choose, this is called a hyper-parameter.
+Let’s say that you want 3 clusters.
+K-means randomly chooses 3 starting points each representing a cluster, then each of those starting points chooses the closest data point based on a distance calculation.
+Now each of the 3 starting points have another point.
+They have become 3 clusters.
+The center for each of these clusters is called a centroid (the average of the two points).
+The algorithm then starts again for choosing a third point to add to each cluster and then continues that pattern until all points are in each of the 3 clusters.</p>

-### Hierarchical Clustering
+<h3>Hierarchical Clustering</h3>

-Hierarchical Clustering can begin with the entire data set, then splits into two clusters, and continues splitting into smaller and smaller clusters, until all data points are paired with another point or by itself.
+<p>Hierarchical Clustering begins with the entire data set, then splits
+into two clusters, and continues splitting into smaller and smaller clusters, until all data points are paired with another point or by itself.
 The end of the hierarchical clustering is called leaves and the